AlexsLemonade/refinebio/README.md

 as Homebrew, for to `brew install iproute2mac git-crypt git-lfs`._

 Run `./install.sh` to set up the virtualenv.
 It will activate the `dr_env` for you the first time.
-This virtualenv is valid for the entire data_refinery repo.
+This virtualenv is valid for the entire `data_refinery` repo.
 Sub-projects each have their own virtualenvs which are managed by their containers.
 When returning to this project you should run `source dr_env/bin/activate` to reactivate the virtualenv.

+It can be useful to have an interactive python interpreter running within the context of the Docker container.
+The `run_shell.sh` script has been provided for this purpose.
+It is in the top level directory so that if you wish to reference it in any integrations its location will be constant.
+However it is configured by default for the Foreman project.
+The interpreter will have all the environment variables, dependencies, and Django configurations for the Foreman project.
+There are instructions within the script describing how to change this to another project.

 ### Services